tinfante/algorithms-and-data-structures/Problems/Fibonacci/README.md

 # Fibonacci

 Different solutions for the Fibonacci sequence.
-Note that the recursive solutions decrease n to 0, while the iterative solutions increase 0 to n.
+Note that the simple recursive solutions decrease n to 0, while the iterative and tail-recursive solutions increase 0 to n.

 ## Python